Lesson from Andy Stack

 I’ve got this friend I would like to tell you about

-I’ve known and worked for men who claimed to be self-made men.
+In my life, I’ve known and worked for men who claimed to be self-made men.
 But I also knew the backstories of how their father’s set them up in business and bought them equipment, or how their father-in-law bought them a house for a wedding present and made them a vice president of the family owned company.
 Some ended up inheriting a family business they previously hadn’t been involved in.
 Many people claim to be self-made, but I have a friend who is the real thing.
 His name is Andy Stack – and I would like to share his story with you.
 It offers some lessons we all can benefit from.

 Sue and I completed construction of our extremely energy efficient home in Sandusky in 2006.
 While I was an experienced contractor, I found researching, selecting, finding and working with advanced materials and systems a challenge.
 In many instances finding information on how to install them was even more of a challenge.